-College entry criteria and course/subject/module will be set in consideration of the standards required by applicants to be successful in their area of choice.
+College entry criteria and courses/subjects/modules will be set in consideration of the standards required by applicants to be successful in their area of choice.
 However, it should be noted that additional entry criteria may be set at course level if the anticipated number of applicants exceeds the number of places available.
-This is also published in the College's Prospectus.
+Only courses with viable numbers can run.
+If a course is cancelled due to insufficient applicant numbers, applicants will be signposted to our Careers Academy for advice on alternative courses.

 Impartial careers and course guidance will be available to applicants.
 Initial assessment of learning needs will be undertaken by the Learning Link Team.
-Further information will be given during the
+Further information will be given during the initial induction period.
+Throughout the duration of the course, but particularly during the first six week period, every effort will be made to help ensure that students have been enrolled on the course most appropriate to them and arrangements made to guide those who are not.